gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 !["scrabble37"](/img/scrabble37.png)

-# Thoughts on Artifacts
+# Artifacts

 Models like Claude act as something between a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) and an immediate feedback loop.
-I've found they facilitate the brainstorming process, maybe even mostly by forcing the user to articulate their vision, and potentially offer immediate feedback that makes taking a further step actionable.
+I've found they facilitate the brainstorming process if only by forcing the user to articulate their vision.
+These models also surface immediate feedback that makes taking a further step actionable.

 Anthropic's [Artifacts](https://www.anthropic.com/news/artifacts) really tightens the immediate feedback loop by rendering the, for example, HTML/CSS in a dedicated window alongside the text chat.
 You see output *as* you brainstorm, and I found it promising to land on a viable design for an instructional diagram working iteratively with Claude.